ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 ### Bare Metal Server

-One or more {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} with with your selected CPU model and RAM size:
+Select one or more {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} with your selected CPU model and RAM size:
 * 2-CPU Intel Broadwell generation (Intel Xeon E5-2600 v4 series)
 * 2-CPU Intel Skylake generation (Intel Xeon 4100/5100/6100 series)

 The options available depend on whether you selected the VMware vSAN component.

-In addition, the following disk and networking specifications:
+Additionally, the following disk and networking specifications:
 * 10 Gbps dual public and private network uplinks
 * One RAID disk controller

 ### Networking

-* Three VLANs (Virtual LANs): one public VLAN and two private VLANs
+* One VLAN (Virtual LAN) public VLAN and two private VLANs
 * (Optional) An HA-pair of FortiGate Security Appliance devices

 ### Storage

 User-customized storage for vSAN configuration when the VMware vSAN component is selected:
-* Storage disk options:  960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED
+* Storage disk options of 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED
-* Disk quantity options: 2, 4, 6, or 8
+* Disk quantity options of 2, 4, 6, or 8

+  Additionally, two cache disks of 960 GB are also ordered per host.

-**Note:** 3.8 TB SSD (Solid State Disk) drives will be supported when they are made generally available in a data center.
+  **Note:** 3.8 TB SSD (Solid State Disk) drives are supported when they are made generally available in a data center.
+* High-Performance Intel Optane option, which provides two extra capacity disk bays for a total of 10 capacity disks.
+This option depends on the CPU model.

 ## Technical specifications for vSphere cluster expansion nodes

-Each vSphere cluster expansion node will deploy and incur charges for the following components in your {{site.data.keyword.slportal}} account.
+Each vSphere cluster expansion node deploys and incurs charges for the following components in your {{site.data.keyword.slportal}} account.

 ### Hardware for expansion nodes